SamarKhalid/dish_discovery/README.md

 - View Binding for a streamlined and interactive user interface.
 - Glide for efficient image loading and caching.

-# Installation
-- Clone the repository: git clone https://github.com/yourusername/dish-discovery.git
-- Open the project in Android Studio.
-- Build and run the app on an Android device or emulator.

 # Screenshots
 - ![Screenshot_1689181703](https://github.com/SamarKhalid/dish_discovery/assets/77341133/ffed6ac7-ac09-48df-afb7-db842e2557d3)